-Rings are meant to be worn for the long haul.
+Wedding rings are meant to be worn for the long haul.
 Like, the rest of your life.
 But does that mean that they are supposed to be worn all the time, even when you are asleep?
 Should you shed your wedding jewelry just like you take out your contacts and kick off your shoes?
-Or are you supposed to honor those wedding vows by leaving rings on round the clock?
+Or are you supposed to honor those wedding vows by leaving rings on around the clock?
 After all, you do spend a third of your life asleep, and the ring doesn’t really bother you.
 Rest easy.
 Here’s the good news about this dilemma: whatever works best for you is almost certainly the right answer.
 It won’t give you weird blisters to wear your ring overnight nor will it cut off circulation or anything like that.
 If that’s happening, even if your fingers have swelled a little overnight, you have the wrong ring size and we need to remedy that.

 There are indeed some reasons why you might consider removing your rings and putting them in a safe spot before you catch some Zzzs.
 Just as there are multitudes of people who happily wear their rings to bed their whole lives.
-Trust us, even men’s wedding bands that are made out of titanium feel like part of the finger after a bit of time.
+Trust us — even men’s wedding bands that are made out of titanium feel like part of the finger after a bit of time.
 If you are unsure what category you fit into, here are the pros and cons of sleeping with your rings on.8 Times When You Should Take Off Your Ring

 It’s also possible that if you are slightly allergic to the nickel in a ring or a little lazy about cleaning it, wearing it at night exposes the skin to additional irritation.
 You also can avoid any sort of buildup of oil or sweat on your ring by choosing not to wear it overnight.
 However, if you aren’t concerned about any health issues and your ring isn’t bothering you (probably because you shopped our hypoallergenic catalog and you keep it sparkling with our ring care suggestions), then the extra wearing time probably isn’t going to tip the scales one way or the other.

 Finally, your finger itself might swell in the night, or be a little puffier than usual when you retire for the evening.
 Your finger tends to be a bit bigger towards the end of the day, and changing sleep positions can contribute to additional fluctuation.
 Or if you are the kind of person who puts ticking clocks in the closet and travels with your own high thread count sheets, the distraction of the ring might prevent quality Zzzs.
 If that’s the case, don’t feel guilty about setting the ring aside for the night.
 And don’t feel guilty if you usually take it off, but wake up with it on.